Orion-Grieco/Orion-Grieco.github.io/site/src/projects/vue-component.md

 ---
-title: Vue Date Picker
+title: Placeholder (To probably be deleted at a later date)
-emoji: 🗓
+emoji: 🌡️🌡️🌡️
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
 date: 2019-01-01T00:00:00.000Z
 summary: This is a Vue component I made